 [Associated Press].
 “Slave Legend draws people for two-day remembrance in coastal Georgia” (Sept.
 2, 2002).

 Awoonor, Kofi.
 “On the Gallows Once.”
-The Promise of Hope: New and Selected Poems.
-Lincoln: U Nebraska P, 2104.
+In The Promise of Hope: New and Selected Poems.
+Lincoln: University of Nebraska Press, 2104.
+Available at Academy of American Poets, accessed Sept.
+2, 2020.

 Bell, Malcolm, Jr. Major Butler’s Legacy: Five Generations of a Slaveholding Family.
-Athens: U Georgia P, 1987.
+Athens: University of Georgia Press, 1987.

 Bracy, Ihsan.
 Ibo Landing.
 New York: Cool Grove, 1998.